Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 ### Private and public attributes

-The elements in the stack are private so we cannot access them the same way we can the public methods.
+The elements in the stack are private, so we cannot access them the same way we can the public methods.
 You might hope that `stack$elements` would then give you an error, but unfortunately not.

 ```{r}
 stack$elements